chitra-ramalingam/AstroSeq/Readme.md

 # Starwise 1DCnn
 Takes a long time to calculate the 1D Cnn for each star.
+The reason is the Astro1DCNN takes 20 positives and 20 negatives and caps the segments.
+Starwise takes all segments of the star into consideration.
 This uses the already trained set in best_ref.keras.
 But it takes a long time to download from lightkurve.
 Trying to cache it.
 Memory could upto 20GB.

+NNet
+channels = how many features per time step (e.g. 1 = just flux, 2 = raw + flattened).
+64 Enough filters to learn a variety of shapes (different transit depths, slopes, noise patterns) without exploding the model size.
+Slightly wide local view: captures the shape of a dip (ingress, bottom, egress), not just individual spikes.